SerifPhantasm/ComputerProgramming_Project/README.md

 - File Extension
 - A message to be viewable inside the file.

-A json file is also contained with this project to show you your previous result.
+A json file is also contained with this project to show you your previous result and save your inputs after the script quits.

 `{"FileName": "testfile", "NumOfFiles": 10, "FileExtension": "txt", "CustomMessage": "This is a Custom Message."}`

+## Requirements
+Python 3.8 and above
+Access to a terminal/IDE with a terminal.
+Permission to create files

 ## How to Use

 ### Specific Commands for the Script
 **python main.py 'File Name' 'Number of Files' 'File Extension' 'Custom Message'**